mardeltri/RoboND-Rover-Project/README.md

 With recorded data:
 ![alt text][image6]

-#### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+#### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and sample rocks into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
-Function `process_image()` carries out the procedures to map the terrain, this is, detect navigable, non-navigable terrain and rock samples in rover centric coordinates and transform them to worldmap coordinates.
+Function `process_image()` carries out the procedures to map the terrain, this is, detect navigable, non-navigable terrain and sample rocks in rover centric coordinates and transform them to worldmap coordinates.
 The following steps are perform:
  * Apply the perspective transform
- * Apply color threshold to detect navigable and non-navigable terrain and rock samples
+ * Apply color threshold to detect navigable and non-navigable terrain and  sample rocks
  * Convert thresholded image pixel values to rover-centric coords
  * Crop images in order to increase map fidelity.
 This action is carried out by the function `crop_xy(xpix, ypix, crop_value)` which simply crops the picture with the pixels closer to the rover.
  ```
  def crop_xy(xpix, ypix, crop_value):
     ypix_crop = ypix[xpix<crop_value]